hollyjanedalton/mid_bootcamp_project/README.md

 ### Background

 I work for Hawkins Bank in Hawkins, Indiana as a risk analyst.
-Apart from the other banking and loan services, the bank also provides credit card services which is a very important source of revenue for the bank.
-The bank wants to understand the demographics and other characteristics of its customers that accept a credit card offer and that do not accept a credit card.
-Usually the observational data for these kinds of problems is somewhat limited in that often the company sees only those who respond to an offer.
-To get around this, the bank designs a focused marketing study, with 18,000 current bank customers.
+In order to better understand the demographics of its customers that accept a credit card offer and that do not accept a credit card, Hawkins bank has designed a focused marketing study, with 18,000 current bank customers.
 This focused approach allows the bank to know who does and does not respond to the offer, and to use existing demographic data that is already available on each customer.

 ### Objective: Build a classification model that will provide insight into why some bank customers accept credit card offers.

 #### Data: The data set consists of 14 demographic features on 18,000 current bank customers:

-Customer Number: A sequential number assigned to the customers.
+- Customer Number: A sequential number assigned to the customers.
-Offer Accepted: Did the customer accept (Yes) or reject (No) the offer.
+- Offer Accepted: Did the customer accept (Yes) or reject (No) the offer.
-Reward: The type of reward program offered for the card.
+- Reward: The type of reward program offered for the card.
-Mailer Type: Letter or postcard.
+- Mailer Type: Letter or postcard.
-Income Level: Low, Medium or High.
+- Income Level: Low, Medium or High.
-#Bank Accounts Open: How many non-credit-card accounts are held by the customer.
+- Number of Bank Accounts Open: How many non-credit-card accounts are held by the customer.
-Overdraft Protection: Does the customer have overdraft protection on their checking account(s) (Yes or No).
+- Overdraft Protection: Does the customer have overdraft protection on their checking account(s) (Yes or No).
-Credit Rating: Low, Medium or High.
+- Credit Rating: Low, Medium or High.
-#Credit Cards Held: The number of credit cards held at the bank.
+- Number of Credit Cards Held: The number of credit cards held at the bank.
-#Homes Owned: The number of homes owned by the customer.
+- Number of homes Owned: The number of homes owned by the customer.
-Household Size: Number of individuals in the family.
+- Household Size: Number of individuals in the family.
-Own Your Home: Does the customer own their home?
+- Own Your Home: Does the customer own their home?
 (Yes or No).
-Average Balance: Average account balance (across all accounts over time).
+- Average Balance: Average account balance (across all accounts over time).
 Q1, Q2, Q3 and Q4
-Balance: Average balance for each quarter in the last year
+- Balance: Average balance for each quarter in the last year

 #### Process